• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 clock-three

-• Diagnosing injection underperformance to restore throughput and reliability
+• Diagnosing injection performance to optimise throughput and reliability

 • Adapting reservoir and pressure management to maintain safe storage conditions